matt-ewan-laws/auto_cli/README.md

 ## Directory Structure

-- `public/`: This directory contains the public assets of the application, including the `index.html` file, which serves as the entry point for the React application.
+- `public/`: This directory contains the public assets of the application.

 - `src/`: The main source code directory of the Auto CLI app.